Tonks89/RoboND-Rover-Project/writeup.md

 After implementing the previous perception and decision steps.
 The rover was launched in autonomous mode several times.
 A mean of its performance was made over 10 trials with respect to the base requirements for the project.
 The rover is able to map at least 40% of the terrain with an accuracy of approximately 81% while finding at least a rock.

 The rover is of course capable of mapping more terrain and finding more rocks, but the previous statistics were computed to compare its performance with the base requirements.

-Here is a video of one of the best results that were achieved:

-*video or link*
+Click [here](https://www.youtube.com/watch?v=t6gBQkwMJ14) to see a video on these results.
 Note on simulator settings: A resolution of 1280 x 720, graphics quality "Good", and 12 FPS  were used for this simulation.

 However, there are a number of improvements that I still wish to implement:

+* Improve the choice of steering direction while moving forward: Currently the rover's steering direction is computed as the mean angle of the navigable pixels.
+However, this creates a bit of oscillation (left to right) while moving forward because the roads are not perfectly straight.
+I would like to improve this and make the rover less sensitive to road curves, thus, decreasing this oscillation while moving forward.

 * Improve the choice of steering direction when in stop mode: Currently the rover turns -15 degrees after being stopped until it finds enough navigable terrain.
 I would like to improve this by making the robot check the navigable terrain around him at predefined intervals (from 0 to 360 degrees) and selecting the direction with the highest number of navigable pixels.